pingcap/tidb/docs/design/2020-01-24-collations.md

 Based on the requirements listed above, the following behaviors are proposed:

-1. Only TiDB clusters that initially bootstrapped with the new TiDB version are allowed to enable the new collations.
+1. Only TiDB clusters that initially boostrapped with the new TiDB version are allowed to enable the new collations.
 For old TiDB clusters, everything remains unchanged after the upgrade.

 2. We can also provide a configuration entry for the users to choose between old/new collations when deploying the new clusters.